dmlstarry/CarND/writeup_template.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with current pipeline

 One potential shortcoming would be what would happen when the corners of the corners are detected, the deviation is very large